alexcnsf/docsum/README.md

 # docsum ![](https://github.com/alexcnsf/docsum/workflows/tests/badge.svg)

-I developed a docuemnt summarizier using GROQ's cutting-edge, low-latency LLM API to summarize documents of any size and text type at great speeds.
+I developed a docuemnt summarizier, `docsum.py`,  using GROQ's cutting-edge, low-latency LLM API to summarize documents of any size and text type at great speeds.

+## Requirements

+All requirements and dependencies are listed in the up-to-date requirements.txt file.
+Also remeber to get your own GROQ API key and set it as an enviromental variable

+## Usage

+Upload a summarize any document you want!

 For example:
 docsum anasoni$ python3 docsum.py docs/constitution-mx.txt